 Revenues from index-linked investment products represented 18.3% and 18.4% of operating revenues for the years ended December 31, 2016 and 2015, respectively.
 While a substantial portion of our fees for index-linked investment products are invoiced in U.S. dollars, the fees are based on the investment product's assets, of which two-thirds are invested in securities denominated in currencies other than the U.S. dollar.
 Accordingly, declines in such other currencies against the U.S. dollar will decrease the fees payable to us under such licenses.
-In addition, declines in such currencies against the U.S. dollar will decrease the fees payable to us under such licenses.
+In addition, declines in such currencies against the U.S. dollar could impact the attractiveness of such investment products resulting in net fund outflows, which would further reduce the fees payable under such licenses.